Y2Kill/VSCode-wxWidgets-MinGW-W64-template/README.md

 This template was made with great help of video [this](https://www.youtube.com/watch?v=tHMGA0jIl3Y) tutorial.

-I added .tutorials folder with some examples from [zetcode.com](https://zetcode.com/gui/wxwidgets/).
+I added .tutorials directory with some examples:
+1. [zetcode.com](https://zetcode.com/gui/wxwidgets/).
 Almost all of them just copypaste.
 I made some slight changes to make some of them work.
-Some examples use depricated features of wxWidgets and don' work as expected - not the worst sandbox to start playing I think :).
+Some examples use depricated features of wxWidgets and don' work as expected - not the worst sandbox to start playing I think :);
+2. Book [Cross-Platform GUI Programming with wxWidgets](https://www.wxwidgets.org/docs/book/) scroll down to find original download link;
+3. And, lot more examples [here](https://github.com/wxWidgets/wxWidgets/tree/WX_3_0_BRANCH/samples).
+I didn,t include them to the .tutorials directory cause they are part of wxWidgets sources.

 To start using it you need: